 One of the key factors that users consider before choosing a crypto exchange to trade on is the onboarding KYC procedures.

-While some crypto exchanges have strict rules, on the other hand, even some of the best altcoin trading platform may allow users to trade crypto without KYC.
+While some crypto exchanges have strict rules, on the other hand, even some of the best altcoin trading platforms may allow users to trade crypto without KYC.

 What is KYC